 Premiums are determined by the amount of income you earn.
-You will pay a fixed percentage of your income for your health care – at the moment the basic premium is 14.6% with a supplementary charge of roughly 1% plus 3.05% (+0.25% if childless after the age of 23) for the nursing care insurance.
-The maximum monthly salary used to determine your premium is €4,537.50, which means the maximum premium that will be charged for your medical and care insurance is around €880/month (slight variations are possible due to the different supplementary charges charged by the different insurance companies operating within the State Health Care Insurance).
+You will pay a fixed percentage of your income for your health care – at the moment the basic premium is 14.6% with a supplementary charge of roughly 1%, plus 3.05% (+0.25% if childless after the age of 23) for nursing care insurance.
+The maximum monthly salary used to determine your premium is €4,537.50, which means the maximum premium that will be charged for your medical and care insurance is around €880/month (slight variations are possible due to the different supplementary charges levied by the various insurance companies operating within the State Health Care Insurance).
 Remember that your employer will cover half of these premiums.

-The ‘GKV’ is a family insurance, this means that partners with an income lower than €450/month and children are automatically insured with you at no extra cost.
+The Gesetzliche Krankenversicherung (‘GKV’) is a family insurance, this means that partners with an income lower than €450/month and children are automatically insured with you at no extra cost.

 There are, however, hidden costs in the ‘GKV’.
 An excess of €10 will be charged for each day spent in hospital (max. €280) and up to €10 per prescription (only generics).
 Glasses are not covered (apart from extreme medical cases) and dental health is only partly covered.
-There is the possibility to compliment your health insurance through supplementary private insurance cover.
+It is possible to supplement your health insurance through supplementary private insurance cover.